 No student may receive special education and related services without being determined eligible for services, and thus the evaluation process and IEP development precedes the determination of the special education placement.
 When a student has been evaluated and the evaluation team and parent have determined student eligibility and the need for special education and related services, programming decisions must occur.
 These decisions are made on the basis of information generated through the evaluation and IEP processes.
 The actual program is considered within the context of least restrictive environment (LRE) and the continuum of placement alternatives (reviewed below).
 When determining initial eligibility for special education, including determination of the appropriate placement, the parent or adult student must provide written consent for services before the student receives special education services.
-If the parents do not consent to the provision of special education and related services, the district will not provide special education services to the student.
-The district will notify the parents that the student is eligible for services and that the district is willing to provide the services when the parent provides written consent.
+If the parents do not consent to the provision of special education and related services, the district will not provide special education services and that the district is willing to provide the services when the parent provides written consent.
 The notification will also inform parents that the district has no FAPE obligation to the student when parents refuse to provide consent.